s2-udom/s2-udom.github.io/readme.md

-# Sam and Johns App
+# Sam and John's App

 TODO: Brief outline of your project describing the dataset and a link to it.